sbates-idrc/c2lc-coding-environment/docs/contributing.md

 ```

 When a state variable is updated, react knows to re-render any components that use that value as a property.
 In this way
-we keep UI components simple and consolidate the logic regaarding variables.
+we keep UI components simple and consolidate the logic regarding variables.
 The above example also illustrates how we
 often use react's `setState` method to safely perform updates based on the current value of a state variable.

 ### Linting